|Smolensk's then-governor "relaxes" at his dacha with his son.

 «Единственное, что я себе позволяю – иногда после работы на час, другой заезжать к себе в деревню подышать воздухом, физически поработать. Сюда приезжают друзья, с которыми я могу поговорить не о работе, а знаете, и ни о чем, и обо всем…». - Виктор Маслов

 "The one thing I allow myself - sometimes after work, for an hour or so, I stop by my dacha in the country to breathe the air, do physical labor.
-Friends arrive there, and I can talk with them not about work and, you know, not about that, but about everything. - Victor Maslov, Governor of Smolensk Oblast' (pictured left, at his dacha).
+Friends arrive there, and I can talk with them not about work and, you know, about anything and everything. - Victor Maslov, then-Governor of Smolensk Oblast' (pictured left, at his dacha).

 Dacha Wanna Be Russian?